ChefDaddyJay/fates-gambit/README.md

 # Project status

+### 03/28/2025
+- Protected pages have been moved inside /home. (i.e. /cards is now /home/cards)
+- /home/cards interface displays cards and allows filtering by Type, Faction, and ownership and provides options for buying, selling, and trading cards (pending feature implementation)
+    - user is able to create sales listings for owned cards
+- /home/market displays all listings on the sales table, but filtering still needs to be implemented

 ### 03/09/2025
 - / Shows a welcome page with sign in and sign up options.
 Neither have been implemented as of yet.